1n1/op/MANUAL.md

 ###  function info

-Dispatch a INFO message.
+Dispatch an INFO message.

     USAGE
       info MSG

-###  FUNTION report
+###  function report

 Reports a CHANGE.

-Runs with changes are notified (if enabled).
+Any CHANGE will trigger a notification of the run log, if notifications are enabled.

     USAGE
       report MSG

 ###  function cmd

-Runs the given command, unless we're in TRIAL mode (-t).
+Runs the given command, unless we're in TRIAL mode (```-t```).

-Prefix cp, rm, mv. find, etc commands with 'cmd ' in front of them.
+Prefix your cp, rm, mv. find, etc commands with 'cmd ' in front of them.

     USAGE
       cmd CMD ARG1 ARG2

 ###  function dir_is_empty

-True if the given dir is empty.
+True if the given DIR is empty.

     USAGE
       dir_is_empty DIR

 ##  Notification functions

-Functions related to change detection notifications.
+Functions related to notifications.

 ###  function notify

-Triggers the notification of the current run.
+Triggers the notification of the current run log.

 Notifications are send from an EXIT trap.

-This function, will trigger them if they are enabled:
+This function, will trigger there are changes.

     USAGE
       notify

 ###  function notify_run

- Function to trigger notifications at the EXIT trap
+Function to trigger notifications at the EXIT trap.

 No arguments required.
+Internal use.

     USAGE
       notify_run

 ##  Rolling back functions

-Functions related to change detection notifications.
+Functions related to saving rollbacks.

 ###  function rollback_path